Optimal control of the future via prospective learning with control: Algorithms for Prospective Learning with Control

 \section{Algorithms for Prospective Learning with Control}

-Inspired by online re-planning in RL~\citep{Bertsekas2023}, we adopt an online strategy here.
-Before iterative policy updates, we start with a short warm-up phase.
-That is, the agent follows a nearly random policy to gather initial interaction data (states, rewards), after which we fit an initial model.
-This pretraining alleviates the cold start and enables more effective exploration at the beginning of the sequence.
-After the pretraining phase, at each online iteration, we estimate the cumulative loss and the instantaneous loss, and then decide the next step based on the currently updated learners.
+Inspired by online re-planning strategies in RL~\citep{Bertsekas2023}, we adopt an online execution framework.
+Prior to iterative policy updates, we perform a warm-up phase during $t = 0, \dots, T_{\text{warmup}}$ where the agent follows a nearly random policy to collect initial interaction data (states and rewards).
+This pretraining step alleviates the ``cold-start'' problem and facilitates more effective exploration in the early stages of the sequence.
+Following this phase, at each online iteration, we estimate both cumulative and instantaneous losses to select the next action based on the current learners.